What is your excuse for tanning? With what we know about how dangerous tanning is for your skin? How do you feel about tanning?

 Keeping your body at the right temperature is just a part of what your skin does.
-When you have overexposed your skin to the UV rays from the sun or tanning booth, you are damaging your skins ability to regulate your body’s temperature.
+When you have overexposed your skin to the UV rays from the sun or tanning booth, you are damaging the ability of your skin to regulate your body’s temperature.

 You may not be able to sweat or you may not be able to stay warm.
 Are you the one in a sweater when others are comfortable?

-Compulsive tanning does fit the definition of a behavioural addiction as well.
-Once anything becomes an addiction, we enter a deeper layer that our addictive behaviour will affect.
+Compulsive tanning does fit the definition of a behavioral addiction as well.
+Once anything becomes an addiction, we enter a deeper layer that our addictive behavior will affect.

-As with other behavioural addictions, the person with the addictive behaviour has to take responsibility for the actions, and want to change.
+As with other behavioral addictions, the person with the addictive behavior has to take responsibility for the actions, and want to change.

 How To Recognize Your Addictive Tanning Behavior

-As with other stumbling blocks in our own behaviour causing problems in our life, awareness is important.
-Do you have some concern you have a tanning addiction?
+As with other stumbling blocks in our own behavior causing problems in our life, awareness is important.
+Do you have some concerns you have tanning addiction?